biolink/biolink-model/contrib/go/docs/DiseaseOrPhenotypicFeatureAssociationToLocationAssociation.md

 ## Fields

  * _[disease or phenotypic feature association to location association.object](disease_or_phenotypic_feature_association_to_location_association_object.md)_
-    * _connects an association to the object of the association.
-For example, in a gene-to-phenotype association, the gene is subject and phenotype is object._
+    * _anatomical entity in which the disease or feature is found_
     * range: [AnatomicalEntity](AnatomicalEntity.md) [required]
     * __Local__
  * _[association slot](association_slot.md)_